ironlungx/SerialWiFiManager/README.md

 ## 🤝 Contributing

 Contributions, suggestions, and bug fixes are welcome!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/yourusername/serialwifimanager).

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.